 Substance abuse is the misuse of alcohol (including underage drinking), use of illegal drugs, and the improper use of prescription or over-the-counter medications.
-It can damage your health and well-being at any age.
-Find treatment and recovery services for substance abuse, get help setting up a drug-free workplace, and learn how to prevent drug and alcohol problems.
+Find treatment and recovery services for substance abuse and learn how to prevent drug and alcohol problems.

 Find Treatment for Substance Abuse

 The Substance Abuse and Mental Health Services Administration (SAMHSA) offers these services to help with drug and alcohol abuse: